badochov/ocamlformatter-vscode/README.md

 You must have installed:
 - [ocamlformat](https://github.com/ocaml-ppx/ocamlformat) installed preferably globally otherwise set path to it in `ocamlformat-path` setting
+- `OCaml` - for running code in REPL

 ## Extension Settings